Board of Education

 The Board of Education recognizes the value to school governance of public comment on educational issues and the importance of allowing members of the public to express themselves on school matters of community interest.
 The Board offers public participation to members of the public in accordance with the procedures below.
 The Board applies these procedures to all speakers and does not discriminate based on the identity of the speaker, content of the speech, or viewpoint of the speaker.

 The Woodmore Board of Education wholeheartedly believes that public participation enhances our decisions and helps us connect with the residents of our community.
-Further, the Board recognizes the value to school governance of public comment on educational issues and the importance of allowing members of the public to express themselves on school matters of community interest.
 The Board’s ultimate goal is to promote trust, confidence, and hope among community members in public meetings, and to maintain proper decorum and respect at meetings.

 The Board is also committed to conducting its meetings in a productive and efficient manner that assures that the agenda of the Board is completed in a reasonable period of time, honors the voluntary nature of the Board's time and using that time efficiently, and allows for a fair and adequate opportunity for input to be considered.
-Consequently, public participation at Board meetings will be governed by the following principles:
+Consequently, public participation at Board meetings will be governed by this bylaw.

 The presiding officer of each Board meeting at which public participation is permitted shall administer the rules of the Board for its conduct.